Florida Resources for Military Travelers and Veterans

 And moving?
 We all know what that’s like.
 A move means the kids have to go to new schools and make new friends.
 Everything from the climate to the grocery store is likely to be different.
 And you leave things behind: your favorite teacher, a beloved neighbor, or your football or tennis teammates.
 It’s not easy.

-The good news is that Florida offers abundant resources for military families and veterans—including discounted places to stay, recreation opportunities, and even nursing homes.
-Read on to discover organizations, laws and benefits that honor and serve the military and veterans.
+The good news is that Florida offers abundant resources for military families and veterans—including discounted places to stay, recreation opportunities, even nursing homes.
+Here's where to discover organizations, laws and benefits that honor and serve the military and veterans.

 The Florida Defense Support Task Force creates this annual guide, highlighting Florida’s laws, programs and services that benefit the military service and their families.
-Here’s the full guide: enterpriseflorida.com/wp-content/uploads/Florida-Military-Friendly-Guide.pdf .
-Here are some of the benefits it covers.
+Here’s the full guide: enterpriseflorida.com/Florida-Military-Friendly-Guide.pdf .
+Here are some of the benefits the guide covers:

 These include protection against unfair trade and insurance practices, cancellation of health or auto insurance, and termination of rental agreements.
 It also covers terminations of vehicle registration, telecommunications services, late voting registrations and a host of other terminations for deployed service members.
 Generally, these protect a service member who’s been called to active duty or deployed to a different area from fines or charges for cancelling any of these things earlier than specified in their contracts.